-- While the pasta boils, cook the shrimp.
+- While the pasta boils, continue with the recipe.
 In a large and deep heavy-bottomed skillet, heat the remaining 1 tablespoon of oil over medium-high heat until shimmering.
-Add the garlic and cook, while stirring constantly, until fragrant, about 30-60 seconds.
+Add the garlic and cook, while constantly stirring, until fragrant, for about 30-60 seconds.
 Pour in the wine and chicken stock, and bring the mixture to a boil.

 - Gently place the shrimp in the boiling liquid and cook until the shrimp are just beginning to turn translucent about 2 minutes.
 Gently stir the shrimp, reduce the heat to medium, and cover the pan.
 Cook until the shrimp are cooked through, about another 2 minutes.